StellaPique/StellaPique.github.io/src/content/projects/easystuff.md

 Notes:

 If you want to, look into what professionals are using.
 Cymatics for example is okay being free, but I would never buy anything from them.
 Not worth it.
+If you do produce music using a midi keyboard, you will learn to play the piano at least half-well even without trying to.
+Searching for melodies, learning music theory, and more will naturally teach you a lot of piano as you do what you do.

 Instruments: